mechmotum/mechmotum.github.io/content/pages/guide.rst

   and reference them regularly.
 - BMD & BME students are encouraged to join the "Graduation Community Program" for get togethers and workshops on topics to help you move through your MSc.
+- You have to write at least three documents for your MSc.
+Read the `writing guide <{filename}/pages/guide-writing.rst`_ for tips and read the recommended papers below for even better tips!
 - Review the `Data Management Guide
   <{filename}/pages/guide-data-management.rst>`_.